CollegeBoreal/Tutoriels/3.Angular/B.Theme/docs/THEME.md

 @import '~@nebular/theme/styles/theming';
 @import '~@nebular/theme/styles/themes/default';

-// and change some variables inside of the map
+// and change the variables you need,
+// or simply leave the map empty to use the default values
+// let's make it blue-ish instead of the default white color
 $nb-themes: nb-register-theme((

-  color-bg: gray,
+  color-bg: #4ca6ff,
+  shadow: 0 1px 2px 0 #3780c0,
+  layout-bg: #ffffff,
-  color-fg: white,
+  color-fg: #222222
 ), default, default); // let's leave it as default
 ```